 - All prescribed medications should be brought to the school nurse’s attention.

 - Many medications prescribed for attention deficit disorder and emotional problems, including depression, are controlled substances.
-Controlled substances require a doctor’s note and parent’s authorization and must dispensed from the health room under the supervision of the school nurse. (download Medication Authorization Form in PDF format — English or Spanish) The physician/dentist signature may be on this form or be received by the school on another form including a fax from the physician/dentist office.
+Controlled substances require an annual doctor’s note and parent’s authorization and must dispensed from the health room under the supervision of the school nurse. (download Medication Authorization Form in PDF format — English or Spanish) The physician/dentist signature may be on this form or be received by the school on another form including a fax from the physician/dentist office.
+The doctor's note should not be dated earlier than May 1 preceding the school year for which it is applicable.

 - Students in sixth through 12th grades with diagnosis of asthma or severe allergies may carry and self-administer emergency medication.
 Kansas law states that this self-administration policy require written parent and physician signature specifying the name and purpose of medication, prescribed dosage, conditions under which the medication is to be self-administered and verification that the student has been instructed in self-administration, etc. (download the Authorization Form for Self – Administration of Emergency Asthma/Allergy Medication in PDF format — English or Spanish)